Barry Railway Company: On to the Brecon and Merthyr Railway

-Between 1904 and 1907 the Barry Railway planned an extension railway to by-pass the Rhymney Railway section, and to reach Newport over the B&M Railway, and this was authorised by Act of 28 August 1907.
+Between 1904 and 1907 the Barry Railway planned an extension railway to by-pass the Rhymney Railway section, and to reach Newport over the B&M Railway, and this was authorised by the Barry Railway Act 1907 (7 Edw.
+7. c. clxxiii) of 28 August 1907.
 However, there were considerable limitations, particularly on rate competition, and the Barry Railway saw that this expensive line would not be profitable, and it delayed construction, hoping to negotiate better terms with its competitors.
 The delay continued right up until 1914, when the outbreak of World War I prevented the realisation of major new schemes.

 Financial results

 From the outset the Barry Railway had been remarkably successful in financial terms.
 Volumes of traffic carried, numbers of ships berthed at Barry, quantity of coal exported, all resulted in superlatives.
 Shareholders had become accustomed to excellent dividends and these were consistently distributed, although there were periods when the expense of new works, and of the Parliamentary costs associated with them, diverted profit away from shareholders, leading to dissatisfaction.

-Nevertheless, the dividend was 10% in 1890, and every year from 1894 to 1897 and in 1912, and was never less than % in any subsequent year.
+Nevertheless, the dividend was 10% in 1890, and every year from 1894 to 1897 and in 1912, and was never less than 9.5% in any subsequent year.